EAddario/erised/README.md

 # Known Issues
 **erised** is full of bugs and "_...men have wasted away before it, not knowing if what they have seen is real, or even possible..._" so use it with caution for it gives no knowledge or truth.

-Of all its deficiencies, the most notable are:
+Of all of its deficiencies, the most notable is:
-* There are not tests (yet)
-* https protocol is not supported
+* https protocol is not yet supported

-I may or may not address any of this in a future release.
+I may or may not address this in a future release.
 Caveat Emptor

 # Motivation
 When developing and testing REST based API clients, sooner or later I'd come across situations where I needed a quick and easy way to dynamically test endpoint's responses under different scenarios.
 Although there are many excellent frameworks and mock servers available, the time and effort required to configure them is sometimes not justified, specially if the application under test provides 10's or 100's of paths, so after some brief and unsuccessful googling I decided to create my own.